grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 The OpenCV functions `cv2.findChessboardCorners` and  `cv2.drawChessboardCorners` are used to identify the locations of corners on a series of pictures of a chessboard taken from different angles.
 Then, using the locations of corners the camera calibration matrix and distortion coefficients are computed.

-This distortion correction applied to the chessboard images using the `cv2.undistort()` function and obtained this result:
+This distortion correction is applied to the chessboard images using the `cv2.undistort()` function and obtained this result:

 ### Distorted Image: